greglook/cljstyle/doc/configuration.md

 ### `:eof-newline`

-This rule requires all files to end with a newline character.
+This rule corrects the number of newline characters at the end of a file.

+* `enabled?`

+  Whether a file must end in at least one newline character.
 One will be added if it is not present.

-There is no configuration for this rule beyond the `:enabled?` state.
+* `trailing-blanks?`

+  Whether more newline characters besides the one covered by `enabled?` are permitted.
+If `trailing-blanks?` is false and `enabled?` is false, no newline characters are permitted at the end of a file.
+If `trailing-blanks?` is false and `enabled?` is true, only one newline character is permitted.

 ### `:comments`